 During non-COVID times, students typically lose a percentage of what they have learned the previous school year.
 In fact, the study in the American Education Research Journal that was published spring of 2020 states that 52% of students typically lose an average of 39% of their total school year learning gains over the summer.
 This study was done over five summers with grades 1 through 6.
 The study included 18 million students in 7,500 school districts.
 When you add in the learning loss that COVID-19 has engendered, it is important to do something to mitigate the loss.

 What can a parent do?
 Can you mitigate the summer loss of learning compounded by COVID-19?

 Too many kids have been impacted by school closures.
 The only redeeming point here is that all of our kids have been in the same boat.
 But what can you do about this learning loss?
 Is there something you as a parent can do?
 This is why summer reading programs are more important than ever.
 The largest-ever study of summer learning shows that summer reading programs mitigate this loss.
 In fact, the learning loss can be cut substantially whether students are primary (K-3rd), intermediate (4th-6th), or even middle school age (7th-9th).

-4 Recommendations to Cut Summer Loss of Learning:
+4 Recommendations to Stop Summer Learning Loss:

 This summer, create a routine for your kids.
 Routines are essential to success and they give all of us structure and a sense of accomplishment.
 Keeping our kids in a routine will help with their stress level, keep their brains in work mode vs. vacation mode, and help parents not turn into babysitters!